oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 This installs Bootstrap, React Router, and Reactstrap.
 It's unlikely I have to tell you what Bootstrap is, but if you want to dig deeper, take a look at [the project page](https://getbootstrap.com/). `react-router-dom` provides DOM bindings for React Router ([their docs](https://reacttraining.com/react-router/web/guides/quick-start)).
 Reactstrap is a library of React components that leverage Bootstrap to provide a set of mobile-friendly UI components ([their docs](https://reactstrap.github.io/)).

-Add Bootstrap’s CSS file as an import in `client/src/index.js`.
+Add Bootstrap's CSS file as an import in `client/src/index.js`.

 ```js
 import 'bootstrap/dist/css/bootstrap.min.css';